Philippe Morat: Background

 Morat was born in Saigon on 19 January 1937.
 An agricultural engineer from the Ecole nationale supérieure agronomique de Toulouse, he was admitted to the Institut de recherche pour le développement (IRD) in 1960 in the tropical botany section where he remained until 1986, successively in charge, master then research director during his assignments in Madagascar (12 years) and New Caledonia (9 years).

 After obtaining a PhD from the University of Paris-Sud in 1972 on the origin of the savannas of south-western Madagascar, he turned his attention to taxonomy and phytogeography.
 Appointed Professor at the National Museum of Natural History and Director of the Phanerogamy Laboratory in 1986, he was also in charge of the National Herbarium.
 He was the correspondent of the French Academy of Sciences in 1999, section of Integrative Biology.

-Morat retired in 2006, and died died on 14 November 2025, at the age of 88.
+Morat retired in 2006, and died on 14 November 2025, at the age of 88.